 George Throop Jr. married in 1948.
 He and his wife, Nancy, had three children: George Throop III, Jeff Throop (President of the Tournament of Roses in 2011), and Ann Throop Fitzsimons.
 George Throop Jr. passed away at age 86 on April 11, 2010.

 Although the company has been in business for almost 100 years enduring economic problems just like other businesses, it has not been smooth sailing for this family-owned business.
 In 1968 the business property they owned was condemned by the State of California because they needed to build a freeway on their land.
 After relocating and running the business at their new location for 5 more years, the George L. Throop Company was condemned once again only, this time, by the City of Pasadena Redevelopment agency.
 This time it was because one of the largest engineering companies in the US was going to build their headquarters on part of their land.
 Throop was lucky and was able to acquire a piece of property on a very busy, central street in Pasadena.
 Since moving to Fair Oaks Ave the company has grown beyond their expectations.

 The key to the George L. Throop Company remaining in business through wars, depressions, inflation, recessions, etc. has been their ability and willingness to change with the times and to take advantage of opportunities when they arose.
 They have always stressed customer service and being fair in their business dealings.
 It has also helped that they have been located close to their customers.

 The George L. Throop Company has been able to stay in business and even thrive because they diversified and adapted to market changes.
-Even though they still have the hardware, lumber, rock, sand, cement, etc. retail side of the business has been a large part of the George L. Throop Company but that portion of the organization is in the process of slowly closing in 2021.
+With that said, even though the hardware, lumber, rock, sand, cement, etc. retail side of the business has been a large part of the George L. Throop Company but that portion of the organization is in the process of slowly closing in 2021.